 But have you ever wondered what happens to your HDB flat after you or your spouse passes on?

-Most people assume that a HDB flat will be pass on in accordance to a person’s will, if they have one, or in accordance to the Intestate Succession Act that we have in Singapore.
+Most people assume that an HDB flat will be distributed according to a person’s will, if they have one, or, if they don’t have one, then it will be passed on in accordance to Singapore’s Intestate Succession Act.

 For example, in the absence of any valid will, if a person passes on in Singapore, their assets would be split equally between their surviving spouse (50%) and their children (50%).